s4mf3nn/theMovieApp/README.md

 # TheMovieApp

-Desktop only concept developed in less one week with React and using themoviedatabase API.
+Desktop only concept developed in few days with React and using themoviedatabase API.